Randomness Efficient Steganography: Abstract

 \section{Abstract}

-Steganographic protocols enables one to ``embed'' covert messages into inconspicuous data over a public communication channel in such a way that no one, aside from the sender and the intended receiver can even detect the presence of the secret message.
-In this paper, we provide a new provably-secure, private-key steganographic encryption protocol.
-We prove the security of our protocol in the complexity-theoretic framework where security is quantified as the advantage (compared to a random guess) that the adversary has in distinguishing between innocent covertext and stegotext that embeds a message of his choice.
-The fundamental building block of our steganographic encryption protocol is a ``one-time stegosystem'' that allows two parties to transmit messages of length at most that of the shared key with \emph{information-theoretic} security guarantees.
-The employment of a pseudorandom generator (PRG) permits secure transmission of longer messages in the same way that such a generator allows the use of one-time pad encryption for messages longer than the key in symmetric encryption.
-In this paper, we initiate the study of employing randomness extractors in a steganographic protocol construction to embed secret messages over the channel.
-To the best of our knowledge this is the first time randomness extractors have been applied in steganography.
+Steganographic protocols enable one to embed covert messages into inconspicuous data over a public communication channel in such a way that no one, aside from the sender and the intended receiver, can even detect the presence of the secret message.
+In this paper, we provide a new provably-secure, private-key steganographic encryption protocol secure in the framework of Hopper et al~\cite{DBLP:conf/crypto/HopperLA02}.
+We first present a ``one-time stegosystem'' that allows two parties to transmit messages of fixed length (depending on the length of the shared key) with \emph{information-theoretic} security guarantees.
+Employing a pseudorandom generator (PRG) permits secure transmission of longer messages in the same way that such a generator allows the use of one-time pad encryption for long messages in a symmetric encryption framework.
+The advantage of our construction, compared to all previous work is \emph{randomness efficiency}: in the information theoretic setting our protocol embeds a message of length $n$ bits using a shared secret key of length $(1+o(1))n$ bits while achieving security $2^{-n/\polylog n}$; simply put this gives a rate of key over message that is 1 as $n\rightarrow\infty$ (the previous best result~\cite{stego1} achieved a constant rate $>1$ regardless of the security offered).
+In this sense, our protocol is the first truly randomness efficient steganographic system and breaks through a natural barrier imposed by bounded-round rejecting sampling.
+Furthermore, in our protocol, we can permit a portion of the shared secret key to be \emph{public} while retaining precisely $n$ private key bits.
+In this setting, by separating the public and the private randomness of the shared key, we achieve security of $2^{-n}$.
+Our result comes as an effect of a novel application of randomness extractors to stegosystem design.